syncs-usyd/syncs-constitution/constitution.rst

    3. the dismissal of the Subcommittee Member by their Director

-6. A Director from The Executive may dismiss a Member of their Subcommittee with prior approval from no less than 3 Executive Members among the President, Vice President, Treasurer, and Secretary.
+6. A Director from The Executive may dismiss a Member of their Subcommittee with prior approval from no less than 3 Executive Members among the Co-Presidents, Treasurer, and Secretary.

 7. Any act or thing done or suffered by a member of the Subcommittees acting in the exercise of a delegation by the Executive has the same force and effect as it would have if it had been done or suffered by the Executive.